 Would an on-going negotiation with an entity be considered as demonstrating concrete exploitation?

 Beneficiaries may not have to disclose underlying detailed data and results when they commit to publish, patent or protect their results or when they demonstrate concrete exploitation; i.e. plan a specific use of the results for commercial purposes that will lead to an update of the Plan for dissemination and exploitation.

 Entering in negotiation may constitute a step towards exploitation but a concrete exploitation will have to be materialised through a written commitment by the entity.

 The granting authority will impose penalties when the beneficiary “continues to oppose to the dissemination by the granting authority or refuses to provide any data or document necessary for the said dissemination.”
 Hence, the granting authority will not impose penalties if the beneficiary attempts to disseminate and provides the means to the granting authority to support the dissemination.

-The context in non-for-profit entities and in for-profit entities is different in regards to the exploitation of the results or research findings.
-Indeed, exploitation may be an ancillary aim in non-for-profit entities.
-Therefore, the EIC provides for the necessary access rights for “the EIC inventor” where these are most needed to increase the probability that results are turned into innovation.
+The context in non-for-profit entities and in for-profit entities is different in regards to the level of exploitation of results or research findings.
+Indeed, exploitation may be an ancillary aim in non-for-profit legal entities.
+Therefore, the EIC provides for the necessary access rights for “the EIC inventor” in non-for-profit legal entities where these can be more impactful and most multiply exploitation opportunities.

 We support universities in giving their researchers sufficient rights to help them turn their research output into innovation.
 However, our intention is not to be prescriptive with regards to how universities manage intellectual property.